Magnetic Field Induced by Straight Currents on the Hyperboloid

 \section{Introduction}

-Walking along the seaside of Kobe city in Japan, one encounters the famous red tower, which is called {\it The Kobe Port Tower}, shown in Fig.~1, constructed in 1963.
-The tower consists of 32 straight jointed pipes, which typically forms the hyperbolic geometry, and is 108 m high.
-In the following, we consider an elementary study of the usage of such a hyperbolic structure as an electromagnet.
+Walking along the seaside of Kobe city in Japan, one encounters the famous red tower, which is called {\it The Kobe Port Tower}, shown in Fig.~1.
+It is 108 m high, and was constructed in 1963.
+The architectural structure is formed by 32 straight, jointed pipes, which typically exhibit the hyperbolic envelope surface.
+In this article, we consider the generation of a magnetic field by means of the hyperbolic structure.